-The riding program reminds me of a ski school where the kids and adults are taught to master the elements of the sport step by step and then move up to the next level – there’s always something new to aspire to.
+The riding program reminds me of a ski school where the kids and adults are taught to master the elements of a sport.
+Go step by step and then move up to the next level – there’s always something new to aspire to in horseback riding.

 Children ages 7 to 11 are grouped together and quickly become competent young horsemen and women.
-Once they master the basics they can go on trail rides, ultimately moving up to “the lope group,” a great honor and also lots of fun because that’s when the horses start to run.
-They also learn to groom their horse and participate in a “funkana,” which is like a mini rodeo with obstacle courses, barrel races and funny games.
+Once they master the basics they can go on trail rides, ultimately moving up to “the lope group,” a great honor.
+Loping is also lots of fun because that’s when the horses start to run.
+Children also learn to groom their horse and participate in a mini rodeo with obstacle courses, barrel races and funny games.

-The riding program is the centerpiece of the children’s program for ages 4 to 11, but there are many other planned activities that take place in the designated kids’ room or the designated kid’s dining room.
-There are tennis lessons, a nature program that operates from the ranch’s nature center, nature hikes, games, and horsemanship classes to name a few.
+Enroll kids in the riding program, the centerpiece of the children’s program for ages 4 to 11.
+Plus, there are many other planned activities that take place in the designated kids’ room or the designated kid’s dining room.
+For example, book tennis lessons, a nature program that operates from the ranch’s nature center, nature hikes, games or horsemanship classes to name a few.

 Adults are instructed in horseback riding in a similar fashion, and once they’ve passed the “lope test” they, too, can go on faster trail rides.
-They also get to try other activities on their horses such as cow penning and barrel racing.
+Don’t miss trying other activities on horseback such as cow penning and barrel racing.

 Tanque Verde Accommodations & Dining

-The ranch accommodations are comfortable and elegant, but do not have television sets.
-Ranch owners Bob and Rita Cote want to get you and your family out of your rooms and down to the nature center, the slide show on birds of the desert, into the game room, or simply out in the open gazing at the star-packed desert sky.
+The ranch accommodations are comfortable, elegant and without TV sets.
+Ranch owners Bob and Rita Cote want to get you and your family out of your rooms.
+That means go down to the nature center, watch the slide show on birds of the desert or play in the game room.
+Or, simply get out into the open gazing at the star-packed desert sky.

-Most rooms come with a kiva fireplace, and some of the accommodations are set up for families with a suite configuration and bedrooms that can be added on through connecting doors.
-The deluxe suite has an enormous high ceilinged sitting room with two double Murphy beds for the kids and a king bedded master bedroom.
-Another bedroom can be added on.
+Most rooms come with a kiva fireplace.
+Some of the accommodations are set up for families with a suite configuration.
+Bedrooms that can be added on through connecting doors.
 Every room has a private patio with comfortable lounge chairs and breathtaking views.

-Tanque Verde Ranch (800234-2833; 520/296-6275) is located at 14301 E Speedway Blvd, Tucson, AZ 85748, just 27 miles from the Tucson Airport.
+Tanque Verde Ranch is located at 14301 E Speedway Blvd, Tucson, AZ 85748, just 27 miles from the Tucson Airport.
 It is open year-round.
-In the hot summer months, many of the outdoor activities are moved to early morning – the first hikes go out at 6:30am and the first horseback rides go out at 7am.
+In the hot summer months, many of the outdoor activities are moved to early morning -– the first hikes go out at 6:30am and the first horseback rides go out at 7am.
 Early mornings are the best times to see the most animals as they go about their business before it gets too hot.

 There are 180 species of birds that live in the area or fly through, and fascinating reptiles and mammals like the javelina, a small pig-like animal with a sweet face.
-On summer afternoons, there are indoor nature programs and of course the swimming pools or a siesta in your air-conditioned casita for another option.
+On summer afternoons, cool off at the indoor nature programs and, of course. the swimming pools.
+Siesta in your air-conditioned casita for another option.
 Expect family fun; there’s a terrific riding program and activities which have won the ranch top family resort honors from Conde Nast Traveler readers choice (Southwest’s #1 Resort for the past five years), Travel + Leisure and the Travel Channel.